Access all areas: Cornwall for the disabled

 Visit Cornwall has a total of 45 beaches in its guide featuring good disabled access.
 Other beaches on its list include: Coverack in the picturesque Cornish fishing village with a small sand and pebble beach on the eastern coast of the Lizard peninsula and Readymoney Cove, a south-east facing sandy beach to the south of the harbour town of Fowey.

 Porthgwidden in St Ives is small and accessible, while Porthminster in St Ives and Summerleaze in Bude offer sand chair hire.

-Despite being a valley garden with steep sections and steps, around 80% of the garden is accessible by motorised vehicles.
-Two motorised Tramper’ chairs are also available through the Countryside Mobility scheme, as well as a motorised carer controlled wheelchair. (book ahead to avoid disappointment).
+Despite being a valley garden with steep sections and steps, there is a step-free route round the garden which is accessible for motorised vehicles.
+Two motorised Tramper mobility scooters are also available to hire free of charge at Trebah through the Countryside Mobility scheme (book ahead to avoid disappointment).

-Plus, entry rates for Registered Disabled and for their carer is half the standard rate!
+Plus, entry rates for disabled and for their carer is half the standard rate.